spagochitarra/libbez/README.md

 # libbez
-Little popen()
+linc system() with timeout

-A little process execution library to use instead of system() and popen() calls.
+A little process execution library to use instead of system()

-The advantages  are:
+The advantages is :

   * If the invoked command is not responding it can be terminated based on the timeout specified as parameter

-  * The output from the command can be read using stdio

-Currently only the reading mode is supported.

 Examples.